SkyStats-Development/base-discord-bot-v14/README.md

 # Licence

-viewable in the LICENSE file, this LICENSE protects all work under skystats development
+Licence is viewable in the licence file

 # Version

-- 2.0.1 (LTS)
+- 3.0.4